pingcap/docs/tidb-computing.md

 Based on the above considerations, the mapping of table data to Key-Value in TiDB is designed as follows:

 - To ensure that data from the same table is kept together for easy searching, TiDB assigns a table ID to each table denoted by `TableID`.
 Table ID is an integer that is unique throughout the cluster.
 - TiDB assigns a row ID, represented by `RowID`, to each row of data in the table.
 The row ID is also an integer, unique within the table.
-For row ID, TiDB has made a small optimization, if a table has integer type primary key, TiDB will use primary key value as the row ID of this row of data.
+For row ID, TiDB has made a small optimization: if a table has an integer type primary key, TiDB uses the value of this primary key as the row ID.

 Each row of data is encoded as a (Key, Value) key-value pair according to the following rule: